A Conversation with a Motorcycle Thief

 Asked me how much I got it for, how much I ride and where to.

-I tried to keep my cool and he somehow did not realise that I was breaking in, not unlocking the bike.
+I tried to keep it cool, and he somehow did not realise that I was breaking in, not unlocking the bike.

-The conversation died away and he wondered off.
-I got a real bad feeling about it and bounced, it was a nice Kawasaki but not worth the risk.
+The conversation died away, and he wandered off.
+I got a really bad feeling about it and bounced, it was a nice Kawasaki but not worth the risk.

 It’s either that or people hide them really well.

-But if that was the case, I would have been caught a long time ago.
+But if that were the case, I would have been caught a long time ago.

-There’s a misconception that I’ve found when it comes to GPS trackers too, people think us thieves are carrying around GPS jamming devices, we aren’t.
+There’s a misconception that I’ve found when it comes to GPS trackers too.
+People think that we, thieves, are carrying around GPS jamming devices, but we aren’t.

 On top of that, I read somewhere that getting caught with a jammer could cost north of $500,000.
 Not many motorbikes are worth $500,000 last time I checked.

 This is the best way I can give back after stealing so many bikes.
-If you use a chain lock don’t leave any part of the chain loose; that leaves it vulnerable to smashing attacks, then we can lift up the bike and get at it easier.
+If you use a chain lock, don’t leave any part of the chain loose, which leaves it vulnerable to smashing attacks, then we can lift up the bike and get at it easier.

-Make a thieves life as hard as possible, this stuff is just way too easy most of the time.
+Make a thief’s life as hard as possible, this stuff is just way too easy most of the time.

-In the mean time be smarter about where you park your motorbikes and how you protect it too.
+In the meantime, be smarter about where you park your motorbike and how you protect it too.

 Thanks for chatting with me.